Alveda King: Presidential endorsements

 In 1984, King supported the Reverend Jesse Jackson for president.

 In 2012, King was a supporter of Herman Cain for president.
 She co-founded Women for Cain.

-King voted for Donald Trump in the 2016 presidential election, stating, "I pray that all polar opposites learn to Agape Love, live, and work together as brothers and sisters—or perish as fools.
-While I voted for Mr. Trump, my confidence remains in God, for life, liberty, and the pursuit of happiness.
-Prayers for president-elect Trump, Congressman John Lewis, and everyone including leaders."
+King voted for Donald Trump in the 2016 presidential election.

 For the 2020 presidential election, King was an advisory board member of Black Voices for Trump.

 Views and activism

 Angela D. Dillard classifies King as among the most prominent black figures on the American religious right.

-Anti-abortion activism

 King is an anti-abortion activist.
 She had two abortions before changing her views following the birth of one of her children and her becoming a born-again Christian in 1983.
 King frames the issue as one of racial discrimination; she has referred to abortion as "womb-lynching" and accused Planned Parenthood of profiting from "aborting black babies."
 King is director of the activist group Civil Rights for the Unborn and is director of Priests for Life's African American outreach.

 In 1996, she denounced her aunt Coretta Scott King for her support for abortion rights.

 On September 22, 2020, King appeared in Birmingham, Alabama alongside political activists including Amie Beth Dickinson to present the Equality Proclamation.
 The document, signed on the 158th anniversary of the Emancipation Proclamation's signing, argued that the tactics and locations of abortion providers like Planned Parenthood were racially discriminatory.
-According to a document distributed by the group, King and the other signees believed that "the targeted practices of Alabama abortion providers are both discriminatory and disproportionately harmful to black mothers and their babies" and that a legal case could be made against abortion using the Tenth Amendment.
+According to a document distributed by the group, King and the other signers believed that "the targeted practices of Alabama abortion providers are both discriminatory and disproportionately harmful to black mothers and their babies" and that a legal case could be made against abortion using the Tenth Amendment.